Federal government supports projects for Veterans experiencing or at risk of homelessness

 Quotes

-"No Veteran should be without a safe and affordable place to live.
-The work of the John Howard Society of Victoria and Veteran Transition Network is invaluable to Veterans in communities across the province.
-Today's funding will help advance our ongoing mission to end chronic Veteran homelessness by working with partners dedicated who share this common goal."
+"Veterans have served our country proudly.
+These services are about being there for Veterans when they need us.
+These two projects will provide wrap-around supports and rent supplements, helping to ensure that all Veterans in our communities have access to housing and support."

-The Honourable Ginette Petitpas Taylor, Minister of Veterans Affairs and Associate Minister of National Defence on behalf of the Honourable Sean Fraser, Minister of Housing, Infrastructure and Communities
+Randeep Sarai, Member of Parliament for Surrey Centre and Parliamentary Secretary to the Minister of Veterans Affairs on behalf of the Honourable Sean Fraser, Minister of Housing, Infrastructure and Communities

-"At the Veterans Transition Network (VTN), we have witnessed the devastating impact of Veteran homelessness, and the immense challenges of providing effective support to those who are affected.
-We are thrilled to receive this funding through the Veterans Homelessness Program to address these issues proactively; targeting solutions upstream before the mental and physical toll of homelessness sets in.
-VTN's programs focus on enhancing mental health and social connection for Veterans, strengthening the safety net that prevents homelessness and ensures stability.
-We look forward to enhancing our efforts and joining this vital support network of organizations preventing and addressing Veteran homelessness across Canada."
+"In the Yukon and across Canada, we recognize that those who served our country deserve more than just our gratitude—they deserve a safe place to call home.
+This investment ensures that veterans facing homelessness, or are at risk, can find the stability and support they need.
+Our commitment is to ensure that every veteran feels valued and secure in the community they helped protect, with access to the necessary resources and care for a fulfilling and dignified life."

 Quick facts